 Using bank statements to qualify for a mortgage provides several benefits to the borrowers.

-- Interest rates for these loans are only slightly higher than rates for mortgages offered by Freddie Mac and Fannie Mae
+• Slightly higher Interest rates for these loans than rates for mortgages offered by Freddie Mac and Fannie Mae

-This makes the loan process much easier on the borrower and gives them the opportunity to buy a more expensive home.
+This makes the loan process much easier on the borrower and allows them to buy a more expensive home.

 Before plunging into one of these mortgages, borrowers need to be aware of the basic requirements to see if they can qualify for the loan

-- All borrowers have to be self-employed.
-Furthermore, borrowers will need to have a minimum of 2 years with their current business
+• All borrowers have to be self-employed.
+Furthermore, you will need to show that you’ve been self-employed for two years minimum with your current business

-- Borrowers will need to provide copies of personal or business bank statements (depending on where income is deposited) for the last 12 to 24 months.
+• Borrowers will need to provide copies of personal or business bank statements to qualify instead of tax returns (depending on where income is deposited) for the last 12 to 24 months.

-- Borrowers will need to have sufficient reserves which can vary depending on a number of factors.
+• Borrowers will need to have sufficient reserves which can vary depending on several factors.
 The bank will also verify all assets.

 If you meet the above criteria, then you may have a chance of getting a bank statement loan.

-Jumbo mortgages have been around for a long time but qualifying for the loan is usually a bit more restrictive than conventional mortgages.
-Add to that the fact that many jumbo mortgages require a 15% down payment, or more, and you can see why people shy away from these deals.
+Jumbo mortgages have been around for a long time but to qualify for a loan is usually a bit more restrictive than conventional loans.
+Add to that the fact that many jumbo mortgages require a 15% down payment or more, and you can see why people shy away from these deals.

 This mortgage removes some of those barriers.
 Provided that you have a credit score of at least 620, along with the necessary reserves, this mortgage could be a great way to help you finance your next jumbo home purchase.